Posted on behalf of Stephens, Anderson & Cummings on Mar 09, 2015 in Truck Accidents

 A family is trying to come to grips with a tragic loss.
 A mother and her two young sons were killed after a being hit head-on in a wrong way crash early Sunday morning.

-Authorities say it happened along U.S. Highway 67 in Alvarado at about 1:30 a.m.
+Authorities say the fatal car accident happened along U.S. Highway 67 in Alvarado at about 1:30 a.m.
 Investigators say the driver of the Toyota pickup may have been drinking when he drove the wrong way and crashed head-on into the 22-year-old Burleson woman's car.

 Authorities confirm finding several containers of alcohol inside the mans truck and are investigating claims he was driving in the wrong direction for several miles before the accident.